-A: Zelda is adopted.
+Zelda is adopted.
 When I met my husband, the plan was not to have children.
 After watching our friends have kids and seeing my husband around their children, it’s fair to say he was baby crazy!
-Once our close friends completed a successful adoption, we talked it over again.
+We talked it over again.
 I never had a desire to be pregnant, so adoption made sense for us.

 My husband and I both like mid-century furnishings, and we’ve been lucky to find a few pieces here in Anchorage.
 Since we moved up with only a few pieces of furniture – my husband’s grandparents’ dressers, a bookcase he built, and a small hutch – we mainly get what we can find secondhand.
 So far Craigslist, thrift stores, and estate sales have been good to us.
 We have been able to maintain a fairly open and light environment through secondhand acquisitions.
 Also we’ve inherited some items from both our grandparents, which we feel should be out and used as they would want.
 We also try to incorporate some Alaskan art as well; we have a few pieces which we cherish as living here in Alaska has comprised most of our life together.